haskell/haddock/doc/markup.rst

     import C (a, b)

-then Haddock behaves as if the set of entities re-exported from ``B`` and ``C`` had been listed explicitly in the export list [2]_.
+then Haddock behaves as if the set of entities re-exported from ``B`` and ``C`` had been listed explicitly in the export list [#notImplemented]_.

 ..
-[2]
+Was this ever implemented?
+Perhaps this part of the docs should just be removed until it is implemented.

-   NOTE: this is not fully implemented at the time of writing (version 0.2).
-At the moment, Haddock always inserts a cross-reference.
+.. [#notImplemented] This is not implemented at the time of writing (Haddock version 2.17.3 with GHC 8.0.2).
+At the moment, Haddock always inserts a module cross-reference.

 The exception to this rule is when the re-exported module is declared with the ``hide`` attribute (:ref:`module-attrs`), in which case the module is